 It is advised to consult with your doctor or a functional medicinal practitioner regarding the diagnosis of leaky gut.
 One thing you can do is monitor yourself and check if you suffer from the symptoms mentioned above.
 If you see that you experience most of them, you may have leaky gut syndrome but take note that some of the symptoms above can also be associated with other disorders.

-You can go here to watch a video presentation that will teach you more about the disorder.
-A free report is also available and it can help you determine if you are indeed suffering from leaky gut syndrome.
-Another important factor in your gut health is your diet.
+You can go here to read the treatment of leaky gut.
+One important factor in your gut health is your diet.
 You have to be sure that you’re eating foods that are not irritating the gut.
 You may want to read up on the recommended diet for leaky gut.